fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-01-21-powershell-provision.md

 ## Once

 Sometimes I'd like to run a block of code once, but I don't have any decent way of checking if the block was already executed.
-The "once" function is a specialized step, which uses a "checkpoint file" to give a step the "executed just once" property:
+The `once` function is a specialized step, which uses a "checkpoint file" to give a step the "executed just once" property: